 Ask anyone anywhere in Australia and they will tell you that they live near some of the best beaches in the world.
 Australian beaches are a part of our culture and a day at the beach is a common way to spend Christmas, Australia Day or public holidays.

 How many beaches are there in Australia?
 Well, there are just too many to count.
-Here are 10 of the best beaches in Australia to put on your list.
+Everyone knows Bondi Beach, which has become a famous landmark in Austalia but here are 12 more of the best beaches in Australia to put on your list.